BACKCOUNTRY & SKI TOURING EQUIPMENT

 Ski touring skis used to be skinny, straight and light.
 This was fine going uphill but wasn't always fun downhill and often meant their construction was compromised.
 Ski design has come a long way in 15 years, alpine skiing may have been the driving force but skis designed to get you away from groomed trails and further in to the mountains have benefitted massively too.

 Our range covers many different variations of ski touring skis and backcountry skis.
-The K2 BackUp is the ideal alpine touring ski for anyone who wants grip and solidity as well as light weight, in fact, it’s a perfect ski for Scottish backcountry aficionados.
-Where kilos become the key factor and lightweight touring skis become essential, we’d suggest the Dynafit Mustagh Ata Superlight, ideal for single ascents, multi-day trips and even grand climbs.
-The Scott Crus’Air is different again, using carbon-fibre to limit weight and boost performance; it’s powerful and big enough to tackle any descent whilst staying light enough to get you there with energy to enjoy the downhill.
-And if that wasn’t enough, we’ve a whole range of backcountry powder skis and off-piste skis, from mid-fats like the Atomic Alibi to massive fat skis like the Volkl Shiro and Whitedot Redeemer.
+The Ski Trab Freedom 90 is the ideal alpine touring ski for anyone who wants grip and solidity as well as light weight, in fact, it’s a perfect ski for Scottish backcountry aficionados.
+Where kilos become the key factor and lightweight touring skis become essential, we'd suggest the Dynafit Mustagh Ata Superlight, ideal for single ascents, multi-day trips and even grand climbs.
+The Whitedot Ranger and Ranger Carbonlites are different again, with 1 version even using carbon-fibre to limit weight and boost performance; they're powerful and big enough to tackle any descent whilst staying light enough to get you there with energy to enjoy the downhill.
+There's also a resurrection of a classic ski with the Scott Surf'Air using the shape of the old Mission but shaving plenty of weight off to create a super-user friendly all-condition AT ski.
+And if that wasn’t enough, we've a whole range of backcountry powder skis and off-piste skis, from mid-fats like the Blizzard Bonafide to massive fat skis like the Rossignol Super 7 and Whitedot Redeemer.